-- a) Accounting for all FSM National funds: - i) Supervise the collection of all revenues; - ii) Grant warrants for moneys to be issued by the National Treasury based on appropriations; - iii) Shall keep a complete set of double entry books - iv) Shall keep ledgers in a methodical and systematic manner - v) Keep such books and all such other auxiliary books and documents necessary for the correct and proper administration of the office - b) Management of all FSM National funds: - Prepare and review plans for improvement and management of revenue and support of public credit; - ii) May delegate the authority for such functions to such extent deemed practicable and permissible by law: - iii) Will record and audit (or cause to be recorded and audited) financial transactions - iv) Have full and complete supervision of all FSM funds - v) Power to withhold approval to prevent misappropriation of public funds and disbursement of funds in excess of appropriation - vi) Needs to know the status and condition of all funds and appropriations, assets and liabilities, revenue and expenditure - vii) Generally perform all such services relative to finances; - viii) Perform duties in accordance with Constitution & undertake duties that may be prescribed by law or through administrative directives issued by the President - c) Reporting of all FSM National funds: - i) Prescribe the forms of keeping and rendering all public accounts and returns; - ii) Prepare and issue reports and fiscal information; - iii) Shall ensure that all Allottees comply with reporting requirements of s226 of FMA.
+- iii) Shall keep a complete set of double entry books - iv) Shall keep ledgers in a methodical and systematic manner - v) Keep such books and all such other auxiliary books and documents necessary for the correct and proper administration of the office - b) Management of all FSM National funds: - i) Prepare and review plans for improvement and management of revenue and support of public credit; - ii) May delegate the authority for such functions to such extent deemed practicable and permissible by law; - iii) Will record and audit (or cause to be recorded and audited) financial transactions i.e. every receipt and disbursement of money paid to, by, or through the National Treasury of the FSM; - iv) Have full and complete supervision of all FSM funds; - v) Power to withhold approval to prevent misappropriation of public funds and disbursement of funds in excess of appropriation; - vi) Needs to know the status and condition of all funds and appropriations, assets and liabilities, revenue and expenditure; - vii) Generally perform all such services relative to finances; - viii) Perform duties in accordance with Constitution & undertake duties that may be prescribed by law or through administrative directives issued by the President - c) Reporting of all FSM National funds: - i) Prescribe the forms of keeping and rendering all public accounts and returns; - ii) Prepare and issue reports and fiscal information; - iii) Shall ensure that all Allottees comply with reporting requirements of s226 of FMA.